lambdaJasonYang/lambdaJasonYang.github.io/posts/Misc/2022-04-09-FrigateNVR.md

-Goal:
+Summary:

 * create frigate config file `~/.config/frigate/frigate.yml`
-  * configure where MQTT server is
+  * configure addr of MQTT server
-  * configure RTSP of camera is
+  * configure addr of RTSP camera
-  * most configuration for frigate done here
 * create frigate Video folder
-  * Where to store recording
+  * This is location of recordings
 * create a MQTT config file
 * create a docker compose for both frigate and MQTT
   * cd to this folder to startup frigate